mozilla/firefox-translations-training/docs/training-guide.md

     - mtdata_Statmt-news_commentary-15-eng-rus
     ...
 ```
 It's hard to say how much data is required to train something useful.
 Probably, at least 10 million sentences.
 Ideally 100M+ to get the best quality.

+In the pipeline, the datasets will be deduplicated based on source and target sentences together using the [dedupe tool](https://github.com/kpu/preprocess).
+However, if different datasets contain the same source sentence, and different target sentences, they will all be retained.

 ### Evaluation datasets
 - There might be statmt datasets available.
 For example `sacrebleu_wmt20`.